artur-ciocanu/launch.en/help/extension-dev/edge/flow.md

 ---
 title: Edge Extension Flow
-description: Learn how the components of an Adobe Experience Platform data collection edge extension interact with each other at runtime.
+description: Learn how the components of an edge extension in Adobe Experience Platform interact with each other at runtime.
 exl-id: 1c026502-5d78-4ada-961b-c323125f8cfe
 ---
 # Edge extension flow